pkpkpk/fress/readme.md

   - If you deref a byte-stream and then continue to write, you will need to deref again to see the new bytes output in the buffer
 + `fress.api/create-writer` also accepts any typed-array or arraybuffer instance
   - you are responsible for making sure you have enough room to write.
++ in cljs, byte-streams can be recycled by calling `reset`